ravitejavalluri/NTI-Display/README.md

 # NTI-Display
-NTI Displays all tghe train time frequencies
+NTI Displays all the train time frequencies